bahorn/nautilus-taildrop/README.md

 Nautilus extension that integrates with [taildrop](https://tailscale.com/kb/1106/taildrop/).

-Essentially, adds a context menu item to nautilus so you can send files.
+Essentially, adds a context menu item to nautilus so you can send / receive files.

 ## Install